-Investing in early learning is a widely accepted approach, backed by extensive evidence, for governments and families to foster children's development, lay the foundations for future learning and wellbeing, and reduce downstream expenditure on health, welfare and justice20.
-Quality in early education has many components, but to lift children's educational outcomes, educators who can skilfully combine the explicit teaching of skills and concepts with sensitive and warm, play-based interactions are critical.
-Close, ongoing relationships between children and their educators are crucial to social and emotional learning, something which relies on attracting and retaining excellent educators.21

-There are a number of organisational and structural foundations that need to be in place to enable educators to do this important work effectively.
-Australia successfully established these structures through the introduction of the NQF in 2012, which has progressively improved some of the critical elements of quality - including increased educator qualification requirements, improved educator-to-child ratios, and the establishment of a nationally consistent National Quality Standard.
+Investing in early learning is a widely accepted approach, backed by extensive evidence, for governments and families to foster children's development, lay the foundations for future learning and wellbeing, and reduce downstream expenditure on health, welfare and justice.21 Quality in early education has many components, but to lift children's educational outcomes, educators who can skilfully combine the explicit teaching of skills and concepts with sensitive and warm play-based interactions are critical.
+Close, ongoing relationships between children and their educators are crucial to social and emotional learning, something which relies on attracting and retaining excellent educators.22 There are a number of organisational and structural foundations that need to be in place to enable educators to do this important work effectively.
+Australia successfully established these structures through the introduction of the NQF in 2012, which has progressively improved some of the critical elements of quality, including increased educator qualification requirements, improved educatorto-child ratios, and the establishment of a nationally consistent National Quality Standard.

-Available evidence suggests that in key areas of early education, Australia's ECEC system is not yet providing enough children with educational experiences of sufficient quality to shift their developmental trajectories, particularly in the case of children experiencing disadvantage22.
-It is taking time for the impact of the 2012 NQF reforms to flow through to everyday practice.
-The ongoing assessment of ECEC services against key quality standards has demonstrated that there is still a need for further progress to be made.
+Available evidence suggests that in key areas of early education, Australia's ECEC system is not yet providing enough children with educational experiences of sufficient quality to shift their developmental trajectories, particularly in the case of children experiencing disadvantage.23 It is taking time for the impact of the 2012 NQF reforms to flow through to everyday practice.
+The ongoing assessment of ECEC services against key quality standards has demonstrated that there is still a need for further progress to be made and that there are also many challenges which are outside the scope of the NQF.